ArthurClemens/faceted_search/README.md

 end
 ```

-Note that map key "field" references the table from "collections".
+Note that map key "field" references the table from "sources".

 3. Pass the scope to `FacetedSearch.create_search_view/3`: